FZJ-AFK/python_analysis/data/README.txt

-This directory is intended for input and output gene expression data.
+This directory contains a small demo dataset for testing and running the code.

+The provided CSV files are randomly sampled subsets (15 samples × 50 genes) from the original dataset, and are intended only for demonstration and code validation purposes.

-Due to data size and licensing restrictions, the actual data files are not included in this repository.
+Due to size and licensing constraints, the full dataset used in the study is not included in this repository.
+Users should replace these files with their own data following the same format.

-Please download the data from the original source (e.g., GEO) and place the following files in this directory before running the code:

-- input_expression.csv
-- output_expression.csv